The PSAT is scheduled for Tuesday, October 4, 2022

 It focuses on the skills and knowledge measuring:

-The PSAT/NMSQT measures reading, writing and language, and math skills developed over many years in and out of school.
+The PSAT/NMSQT measures reading, writing and math skills developed over many years in and out of school.
 It does not ask for facts from literature, history, or science, or a recall of math formulas, because it measures your reasoning and critical thinking skills.
 You don’t have to discover secret tricks or cram the night before.
 There is no penalty for guessing.

 What are the Benefits of Taking the PSAT/NMSQT®?